RickvdLaan/SharpSql/README.md

 **Summary**

-A simple open source ORM Framework written in .NET Standard 2.0.
+A simple pre-ahlpha ORM Framework written in .NET Standard 2.1.
+Currently closed source, but open for viewing with the default copyright laws in place.

 ## Table of contents